 During the FASD-Education-Treatment-Coordination-Program we profide caregivers, siblings, family, school and all others involed with knowlegde about FASD, give treatment and/of coordinate treatment of others.
-We work together finetuning the daily routines, education and activities to optimise devolopment.
+We work together finetuning the daily routines, education and activities to optimize development.
 The program runs for a year and can be extended if needed.
 During the program we try to educate local caregivers, so they can continue when we stop.

 We developed The model of FASD support.
 With this model we provide understanding and care for the person with FASD and his of her environment, to optimize development and compensate for problems caused by FASD.

 To understand the functioning of a person with FASD we need to realize that a lot of problems are caused by the underlying defects in the central nervous system.
 Although problems may look like ADHD, ASS or RAD, they have a different cause.
 Therefore, the approach differs as well.

 The primary effects of FASD

 These are the problems caused directly by the defects in the central nervous system itself.
 The person with FASD can have different levels of functioning and levels of functioning vary over time.
 This is often referred to as a motivational or attitude problem, but is a direct effect of the defect in the central nervous system.

 The secondary effects of FASD

 These are the problems caused by the primary effects.
 The failures, problems and difficulties affects emotions, self-esteem and behavior.
 For example, repeated failures gives low self-esteem and a tendency to avoid new situations.